 In her position on the Commerce, Justice and Science Appropriations Subcommittee, Rosa has made criminal justice a priority.
-The 2009 appropriations bill contained more than $6 million for Connecticut projects, including boosting a regional public safety network for first responders, developing comprehensive prisoner re-entry plans, improving radio communication, and programs for abused or at-risk kids.
+She fights to make sure appropriations bill contain Connecticut projects, including boosting a regional public safety network for first responders, developing comprehensive prisoner re-entry plans, improving radio communication, and programs for abused or at-risk kids.
 Rosa also succeeded in fighting for over $400 million in funding for the Office on Violence Against Women and nearly $2 billion for Office of Justice programs.

 Regardless of economic conditions, there is always work to be done to ensure the public safety.
 Rosa believes that we must continue to be vigilant until everyone is safe in their homes and communities, and she intends to keep fighting in Washington to keep our streets safe in Connecticut.